Introduction to Linux File Permissions

 1. Read (r):

 The read permission allows the user to open the file and read its contents.
-The user is not allowed to modify or change the contents of the file.
+However, the user is not allowed to modify or change the contents of the file.

 2. Write (w):